danwing/referee/draft-wing-settle-referee.md

 The clients have to be configured to trust their Referee.
 This is a one time activity, for each home network the client joins.

 Until service discovery is defined for a Referee system, the client has to be configured to trust the Referee server's public key fingerprint.
 This can be done manually or using TOFU, and is implementation specific.

-> for discussion: To reduce initial bootstrap for client, perhaps use SVCB for client to bootstrap its first Referee?
-This effectively achieves un-authenticated encryption to devices on the local network which is better than unencrypted traffic to those same devices.
-For an attacker to abuse this, it requires an attacker advertise itself as the Referee and to maintain its status as Referee.
+> for discussion: To reduce initial bootstrap for client, perhaps use service discovery for client to bootstrap its Referee, akin to
+  {{?DNR=RFC9463}}?

 > for discussion: see {{key-lifetime}} regarding Referee key lifetime.

 ## Servers to Referee

-Server names and their associated public key fingerprints have to be populated into the Referee.
+Server names and their associated public key fingerprints have to be enrolled with the Referee.

 ### Short Code or Scan Code